 - Each certified laboratory shall employ at least one technician who holds a valid CCIL Certified Concrete Field Testing Technician card.
 In addition, laboratories must employ one or more technicians qualified in the appropriate category, and for all additional tests listed on the laboratory's certificate.

 - The laboratory shall maintain records of test results, within-laboratory proficiency, calibration and verification of equipment, qualifications of staff, and identified deficiencies and corresponding corrective measures.

-- The laboratory must be under the supervision of a professional engineer who has a minimum of two years of working experience in the operation of a concrete testing laboratory and is a full-time employee of the laboratory.
+- The laboratory must be under the supervision of an engineer licensed to practice in the jurisdiction in which the laboratory is located and who has a minimum of two years of working experience in the operation of a concrete testing laboratory and is a full-time employee of the laboratory.